Side-by-side comparison of Webflow and WordPress interfaces showing visual builder vs admin dashboard

 • Needs updates and backups

-Icons for Hosting, Theme, and Plugins representing typical website cost components
+Icons representing hosting, theme, and plugins as typical website cost components

 What is a CMS and when you don’t need one